ChengTseLu/ChengTseLu.github.io/README.md

 ## Part 2: Body Temperature Sensing

 [GY-MLX90614-DCI](https://www.digchip.com/datasheets/parts/datasheet/287/MLX90614ESF-DCI-000-SP-pdf.php) has a high precision contactless temperature measurement.
 The sensor can detect object temperature from -70 to +380 C range with a 0.02 C resolution.
-The maximum distance measued can go up to 50 cm, and the ideal distance to measure body temperature is within 15 cm.
+The maximum distance measured can go up to 50 cm, and the ideal distance to measure body temperature is within 15 cm.

 ### Raspberry Pi GPIO Connection
 <img src="pic/mlx90614.png" />